How to Burn Incense Sticks

 The Bottom Line

 Incense sticks have a wonderful variety of fragrances.
-And each of these types of incense offers a whole host of different healing and spiritual benefits.
-And now that we have produced this guide on how to burn your incense stick, you can feel confident that your incense experience will be a peaceful one.
+Each of these types of incense offers a whole host of different healing and spiritual benefits.
+Now that we have produced this guide on how to burn your incense stick, you can feel confident that your incense experience will be a peaceful one.

 Back to blog